Academic Planning

 Writing & GPAC Requirements

-All GW undergraduate must complete complete the Writing in the Disciplines requirements and Tier One of the University's General Education Curriculum (GPAC).
+All GW undergraduate must complete the Writing in the Disciplines requirements and Tier One of the University's General Education Curriculum (GPAC).
 GPAC courses are designed to help students build critical thinking, communication, and reasoning skills across disciplines that they will use in their studies, careers, and beyond.

 In addition to the Writing in the Disciplines requirements, students must satisfy the following requirements with courses from the GPAC Course List as part of their general education: